LogicEu/mass/README.md

 # mass
 >
-> Library to handle meshes and 3D models
+> Library to handle meshes and 3D models in C.
+>